jtourille/pubmed-tools/README.md

 # PubMed Tools

-This repository regroups some tools for PubMed corpus processing.
+This repository regroups some tools for MEDLINE/PubMed data processing.

 ## Text extraction